AleksBekker/MACTA.R/README.md

 ## Current task list:

 1. Implement validators
-2. Re-factor code into a more standardized and extensible format
+2. ~~Re-factor code into a more standardized and extensible format~~
-3. Standardize environment for all R packages present
+3. ~~Standardize environment for all R packages present~~
-4. Share small testing environment with objects.
-Look into how this can be put into a larger framework rather than rudimentary R scripts.
+4. ~~Share small testing environment with objects.
+Look into how this can be put into a larger framework rather than rudimentary R scripts.~~
+5. Extend methodology and add simulated datasets, as well as several real ones.
+6. Benchmarking